 - New Zealand Legislation website - information on serious convictions that prevent employment with children

-At least four years of secondary education is preferred.
-A tertiary entrance qualification may be needed to enter some courses.
-Useful subjects include English and languages.
+A tertiary entrance qualification may be required.
+Useful subjects include English and languages to NCEA Level 2.

 Additional requirements for specialist roles:

 - Counsellors working for district health boards are expected to have at least a three-year degree.

 - Guidance counsellors working in secondary schools are usually trained teachers with extra qualifications in counselling.